ACRM COMMUNITY GROUPS

 Independently, each group pursues their choice of projects and product development initiatives relative to their interests and expertise.
 Collectively they share a commitment to support the advancement of evidence-based practice, public funding of rehabilitation research and the promotion of high-standards for rehabilitation research.

 Most special interest and networking groups are comprised of task forces focused on specific topics or projects.
 As an ACRM member, you may participate in existing task forces or propose and lead the development of a new one.

-There is no better place to be part of a diverse community of your peers and be recognized for your contributions to rehabilitation medicine.
+There is no better place to participate in a diverse community of your peers and be recognized for your contributions to rehabilitation medicine.
 All members are encouraged to join and participate in the groups and task forces committed to the issues they care about most.
-Contact the appropriate chair to get started.
+Contact the appropriate chair(s) to get started.

-SPECIAL INTEREST GROUPS
+INTERDISCIPLINARY SPECIAL INTEREST GROUPS